x1lang/x1/README.md

 # X1

-X1 is a syntax for expressing simple programs in a language-agnostic way.
-Because it must be able to specify code in a way that can be turned into other programming languages.
+X1 is a syntax for expressing simple code in a target language-agnostic way.
+Code written X1 are converted into the target language (e.g. Java, JavaScript, Typescript) before compilation.

 - Expressions
 - Conditionals